About Us

 “Everything is possible to those who love God”

 “Death is certain, and life is short and vanishes like smoke.
-Therefore you must fix your minds on the passion of our Lord Jesus Christ who so burned with love for us that he came down from heaven to redeem us.
-For our sakes he suffered all the agonies of body and mind, and did not shrink from any torment.
-He gave us a perfect example of patience and love.
-For our part, we too must be patient when things go against us.”
+Therefore you must fix your minds on the passion of our Lord Jesus Christ who so burned with love for us that he came down from heaven to redeem us.”

 A historic Catholic Church established in 1868

-We celebrated our first Mass in May of 1869, led by Rev. F. Boucard from the Diocese of Tucson.
+We celebrated our first Mass in May of 1869.
 Spanish was the primary language for worship, though English was occasionally used.
-By 1886, the population of Tularosa had grown to nearly 1,000, and the church obtained a bell made in St. Louis.
+By 1886, the population of Tularosa had grown to nearly 1,000.
 Over the years St. Francis de Paula has housed Francisan friars, nuns, and orphans.
-Our current religious education buildings and fiesta grounds were once a parochial school.
+Our current religious education building and fiesta ground was once a parochial school.
 Many area missions were originally placed under our parish’s care.

 For over a century and a half, our church has played a central role in the spiritual and civic life of Tularosa.
 Deeply woven into the identity of the community, she continues to stand under the patronage of San Francis de Paula.